The History Forum showcases the best new work on New York City

 by, and conversations with, historians and history makers are moderated by Suzanne Wasserman, Director of the Gotham Center.

-ALL SPRING 2014 FORUMS WILL BE FREE AND OPEN TO THE PUBLIC.
+ALL FALL 2014 FORUMS WILL BE FREE AND OPEN TO THE PUBLIC.
 Admittance will be "first come, first served."
 Please RSVP for the February 24 and April 8 events.

 All sessions are held at the Graduate Center of the City University of New York,

 365 Fifth Avenue @ 34th Street.
 For more information please email or call the

 Gotham Center at 212-817-8474 or check Current Forums

 Browse video archive